2024 United States drone sightings: Sightings involving armed forces

 Military personnel and security officials reported multiple incursions and suspicious aerial activities over defense installations.
 Numerous drone sightings were reported over Picatinny Arsenal and Naval Weapons Station Earle in New Jersey, with some accounts coming from what military officials described as highly trained security personnel.
-The first confirmed sighting, witnessed by a police or security officer, was reported on November 13, 2024.
+The first confirmed observation, witnessed by a police or security officer, was reported on November 13, 2024.
 That day, a contractor at Picatinny Arsenal reported seeing "a light rising straight up from the tree line and toward the arsenal."
 A month later, multiple drone incursions were again reported, this time over Naval Weapons Station Earle.
 In response, the Joint Chiefs of Staff issued a statement confirming some sightings.
 They stated that the DoD did not know who operated the drones but that there was no indication of involvement by adversary nations.
 The statement said officials could not locate the drone operators or origin points, and noted the DoD lacks authority to pursue drones beyond base perimeters without law enforcement help.

 Drones were reported to follow a United States Coast Guard 47-foot Motor Lifeboat.

 Legislators Chris Smith and Paul Kanitra claimed that multiple drones followed a United States Coast Guard 47-foot Motor Lifeboat.
 Coast Guard officer Luke Pinneo stated that "multiple low-altitude aircraft were observed in the vicinity" of one of their vessels.
 White House spokesperson John Kirby said the reported aircraft were commercial flights approaching John F. Kennedy International Airport (JFK), not drones, based on forensic analysis.
 Smith challenged this explanation, emphasizing the experience of the officers involved.
 Later, Transportation Security Administration (TSA) documents revealed that the drone swarms reported by coast guardsmen were actually commercial jets aligning for landing at JFK.
 The aircraft made S-shaped maneuvers while approaching the airport, creating an illusion of hovering when viewed from certain perspectives.

-On December 9, 2024, federal officials arrested a Chinese national for flying a drone over Vandenberg Air Force Base near Los Angeles.
+On December 9, 2024, federal officials arrested a Chinese national for flying a drone over Vandenberg Space Force Base in Southern California.
 Police apprehended the individual while he attempted to board a flight to China at San Francisco International Airport.
 The following day, a press release from Hill Air Force Base in Utah acknowledged recent observations of "unidentified drone swarms" over several US military bases, confirming nearby sightings that did not affect operations.
 Unauthorized drones flew over Marine Corps Base Camp Pendleton in California with six incursions from December 9 into the following week.
 Wright-Patterson Air Force Base in Ohio experienced airspace closures in mid-December due to incursions by small drones.
 Shortly after, police in White Settlement, Texas, confirmed an investigation involving the FBI, Naval Criminal Investigative Service, and the Air Force into drone incidents at Naval Air Station Joint Reserve Base Fort Worth and a nearby National Guard armory.